 - The callback module is used to check that the provided public key is one of the user's pre-stored.
-In case of the default callback module, the files authorized\keys and authorized\keys2 are searched in a directory found in the following order: - If the option user\dir\fun is defined, that fun is called and the returned directory is used, - Else, If the option user dir is defined, that directory is used, - Else the subdirectory .ssh in the home directory of the user executing the OS process of the Erlang emulator is used.

-If the provided public key is not found, the authentication fails.

-• Finally, if the provided public key is found, the signature provided by the client is checked with the public key.
+In case of the default callback module, the files authorized_keys and authorized_keys2 are searched in a directory found in the following order: - If the option user_dir_fun is defined, that fun is called and the returned directory is used, - Else, If the option user_dir is defined, that directory is used, - Else the subdirectory .ssh in the home directory of the user executing the OS process of the Erlang emulator is used. - If the provided public key is not found, the authentication fails. - Finally, if the provided public key is found, the signature provided by the client is checked with the public key.

-The Erlang/OTP SSH server after a successful authentication
+The Erlang/OTP SSH server after a succesful authentication